Scifabric/pybossa/doc/install.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 PyBossa uses the git_ distributed version control system for handling the
-PyBossa server source code as well as the template applications.
+PyBossa server source code as well as the template projects.

 Git_ is a freen and open source distributed version control system designed to
 handle everything from small to very large projects with seepd and efficiency.